ryanthomas-org/systray_hints/README.md

 We are surprised at the time of this writing that the system tray remains such an obvious bottleneck in the nevertheless ubiquitous fight against mouse-dependency among neckbeards the world over.
-We present accordingly, systray_hints.
+We present accordingly: systray_hints.

 # Overview

-When `systray_hints.run()` is executed, a popup widget displays numbers next to each icon in the system tray while keygrabber listens for input.
+When `systray_hints.run()` is executed, a popup widget displays a number next to each icon in the system tray while keygrabber listens for input.
 The number entered on the keyboard sends a right click to the corresponding icon and the original position of the mouse pointer is restored.
-For most programs this opens a context menu the user may then navigate using arrow keys and pressing Return.
+For most programs this opens a context menu the user may then navigate using arrows and the Return key.
+To cancel, submit any invalid entry; in practice this includes the Escape key as well as whatever keybinding was configured to launch the function.

-The default option of a right click may be overriden on the fly by pressing the Left or Right arrow key before making a selection for a left or right click, respectively.
-Alternatively, pressing either the Up or Down key will bypass all clicking and the pointer is simply moved to the location of the selected icon to display its on-hover tooltip, if any.
+The configured mouse button (right-click by default) can be overridden before entering a selection by pressing the Left or Right arrow key for a left or right click, respectively.
+Alternatively, pressing the Up arrow key will substitute hovering for clicking to display a given icon's tooltip, if any.

-If ten or more icons are displayed, the function will interpret the "1" key as the first digit of the selection and wait for the second digit, or wait for the Return key.
+If ten or more icons are displayed, the keygrabber will interpret the "1" key as the first digit of the selection and wait for the second digit, or for the Return key to select the first icon.
 Up to 19 icons are supported.

 # Install